- Greek Governance

-The Greek Community at Alfred State College is governed by Greek Senate, a student-led organization comprised of representatives from individual Greek chapters with a shared vision and common goals that reflect the community’s ideals and values.
+The Greek Community at Alfred State is governed by Greek Senate, a student-led organization comprised of representatives from individual Greek chapters with a shared vision and common goals that reflect the community’s ideals and values.
 The goal of Greek Senate is to uphold the four pillars of Greek life: Scholarship, Service, Leadership, Brotherhood and Sisterhood.

-The ASC Greek Community prides itself on giving back to the College and the surrounding communities.
+The Alfred State Greek Community prides itself on giving back to the college and the surrounding communities.
 Greek Senate coordinates several philanthropic and community service events, and each chapter has its own standard for community service within the organization.
 In the 2009-2010 academic year, Greek organizations contributed over 7,300 hours of service to the local community.
 Annually, Greeks lead the campus in community engagement, by contributing time, energy, and fundraising efforts at events like New Student Move-In, the American Cancer Society’s Relay For Life, and Alfred’s annual Hot Dog Day community celebration.
 Greek organizations also organize opportunities for all students to make a difference, through the Red Cross campus blood drives and the Take Back the Night rally to raise awareness about domestic violence.

-Involvement in Greek Life at ASC offers an unparalleled opportunity for leadership development.
+Involvement in Greek Life at Alfred State offers an unparalleled opportunity for leadership development.
 Each chapter has several officer-level positions and opportunities for members to demonstrate initiative and responsibility.
 In addition to the leadership roles within Greek organizations, Greeks participate in a campus-wide Leadership Retreat in the fall semester to identify and strengthen individual leadership styles while fostering a positive dynamic in the Greek Community overall.

-ASC Greeks are a family.
+Alfred State Greeks are a family.
 Alumni and active members get together several times a year for important events such as initiation each semester, Greek Alumni Weekend in the fall, and Hot Dog Day in the spring.
 Chapters also collaborate to host mixers, socials, and all-Greek recruitment events throughout the year.
 Each year, members of Greek Senate honor a Greek Man and Greek Woman of the Year, based on votes from all of the chapters.

-Given the standards of success associated with fulfilling the four pillars of Greek life, the College has a strict policy regarding pledging Greek fraternities and sororities.
+Given the standards of success associated with fulfilling the four pillars of Greek life, the college has a strict policy regarding pledging Greek fraternities and sororities.
 Please note the following:

 - First-semester students may not rush and/or pledge any fraternity or sorority.
 To be eligible to pledge, students must have a prior semester and cumulative GPA of 2.00 or higher.